moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE_UPDATE {#message-subscribe-update-req}

-A receiver issues a SUBSCRIBE_UPDATE to a publisher to request a change to a prior subscription.
+A subscriber issues a SUBSCRIBE_UPDATE to a publisher to request a change to a prior subscription.
 Subscriptions can only become more narrower, not wider, because an attempt to widen a subscription could fail.
 If Objects before the start or after the end of the current subscription are needed, a separate